mendix/docs/content/partners/ibm/index.md

 ## 1 Introduction

+Mendix can be found as starter kits in IBM Cloud and in the IBM tab of the Mendix starter apps, when you create an app in the Mendix [Developer Portal](https://home.mendix.com/).

-Mendix can be found in IBM Cloud as starter kits.
-In addition, IBM has integrated the provisioning and deployment of Mendix apps directly to the IBM Cloud.
+IBM has integrated the provisioning and deployment of Mendix apps directly to the IBM Cloud.
+More information on how to deploy your app is available in [IBM Cloud](/developerportal/deploy/ibm-cloud).

+In addition, Mendix has written a number of connectors to enable developers to work easily with IBM Watson.

 ## 2 Main Documents in This Category